bbraunj/oru-nasa-eap/README.md

 # oru-nasa-eap

-# How to Connect Simulink to this git repository
+# How to Connect Simulink to this Git Repository

 1.